ibm-cloud-docs/vpc/lb-datapath-logging.md

 2. Choose the region from the menu list that corresponds to the zone where you provisioned the load balancer.
 For example, for a load balancer in SYD01, choose the region of Sydney.

-   You can find full information about the mapping between regions and zones in [Zone mapping per account](/docs/overview?topic=overview-locations#zone-mapping).
+   For information about the mapping between regions and zones, see [Zone mapping per account](/docs/overview?topic=overview-locations#zone-mapping).
    {: tip}

 After you choose your region, click **Create** to create the logging instance, then configure it by clicking **Configure the platform service logs**.